-To collaborate with BTH may, for example, be about joint research projects, degree projects or internships.
+Collaborations with BTH can be joint research projects, degree projects or internships for example.

-Click on the logos below to view examples of our collaboration with some of our strategic partners:
+Click on the logos below to see examples of our collaboration with some of our strategic partners:

 Each year, hundreds of collaborative projects and research projects are carried out.
 One characteristic of research at BTH is that it is applied, i.e. the purpose of the research is to seek new knowledge with a view to a definite application.
 In addition, we often implement our research projects in cooperation with wider society and always with a clear focus – that research findings should contribute to solutions to the challenges facing society.

-Innovationskontor Syd (IKS) is a collaboration between four academic institutions in the southern region of Sweden including BTH.
-The purpose is to stimulate, simplify and efficiently utilise research and knowledge from these institutions, thus spreading the benefits to society.
+Innovationskontor Syd (IKS) is a collaboration between four higher education institutions in the southern region of Sweden, including BTH.
+The purpose is to stimulate, simplify and efficiently utilise research and knowledge from these education institutions, thus spreading the benefits to society.